Published: 4:33am, 14 Sep 2025Updated: 8:44am, 14 Sep 2025

 Advertisement

-The vessel carrying nine fishermen was “illegally and hostilely” detained on Friday by the USS Jason Dunham, a destroyer, the foreign ministry in Caracas said in a statement.
+The vessel carrying nine tuna fishermen was “illegally and hostilely” detained on Friday by the USS Jason Dunham destroyer, Foreign Minister Yvan Gil said.

-“The warship deployed 18 armed agents who boarded and occupied the small, harmless boat for eight hours,” the statement said, calling the incident a “direct provocation through the illegal use of excessive military means”.
+“The warship deployed 18 armed agents who boarded and occupied the small, harmless boat for eight hours,” he said, calling the incident a “direct provocation through the illegal use of excessive military means”.

-Those who ordered the seizure “are looking for an incident to justify escalating war in the Caribbean, with the aim of regime change” in Caracas, the statement said.
+Those who ordered the seizure “are looking for an incident to justify escalating war in the Caribbean, with the aim of regime change” in Caracas, he charged.

-It demanded that the United States “immediately cease these actions that endanger security and peace in the Caribbean”.
+Gil demanded that the US “immediately cease these actions that endanger security and peace in the Caribbean”.

 Tensions between the two countries have soared in recent weeks after Washington deployed warships in the southern Caribbean, as Trump steps up pressure on Maduro.